-Students select qualifying research activities from a list of approved experiences (available via the FHS blog).
-Students are responsible for verifying that the research experiences that they are interested in are FHS-approved.
+In subsequent the term(s), continuing students will sign up for FHS 401 credits to gain supervised experience in a research lab.
+The list of research labs participating are available both on the FHS Community Canvas page and the FHS blog.
 Students will complete the course requirements and track their research hours to receive a P/NP grade for each term enrolled in 401: Research.
+FHS